kanselarij-vlaanderen/publication-legacy-conversion/README.md

 ## Reference
 ### API
 ```
-POST /ingest?range=startId,endId
+POST /ingest?range=start,end&take=number
 ```
 Endpoint to start a conversion.

-A `range` query param can optionally be specified to run the conversion only on a subset of publications from the Access DB.
+One of the following query params can be specified to run the conversion only on a subset of publications from the Access DB
+- `range`: specifying number of start and end nod
+- `take`: taking each `take`th element into account